ExtraTNT/ReactTemplate/README.md

 ![arc](/screenshots/arc.png?raw=true "arc")
 ![77](/screenshots/77.png?raw=true "77")
 ## Handy stuff
- - install a new nodejs version, because the default one on in your repo does maybe not work
+ - install a new nodejs version, because the default one on in your (apt) repo does maybe not work
  - npm clean-install is handy, if you fuck up
- - echo fs.inotify.max_user_watches=65536 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p
+ - echo fs.inotify.max_user_watches=65536 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p helps if you have "No space left on device"